"When I Saw His Face"

 He took up her part.
 “It’s a promise present, perfect for the new century.
 Hold out your hand.”

-He took something out of his pocket and placed it on her palm.
+He pulled something out of his pocket and placed it on her palm.

-It was a carved female figure about three-inches tall.
-Pin held it to the light and saw that it had long hair and a
+It was a carved female figure about three inches tall.
+Pin held it to the light and saw that it had long hair and

 “It is.”
 He took the carving and upended it.
 The year 1900 was carved in the bottom.